Raghu-Sharma/Health-Care-System/README.md

 Health-Care-System
-Technologies Used: Python, Flask, HTML, CSS, Bootstrap, SQLite, Machine Learning (Scikit-learn, NumPy, Pandas)
+Technologies Used: Python, Flask, HTML, JavaScript, CSS, Bootstrap, SQLite, Machine Learning (Scikit-learn, NumPy, Pandas)
 Description: The Health-Care-System is a healthcare-based web application developed using Python, Flask, HTML, CSS, and Bootstrap.
 It helps users by recommending suitable disease prediction, symptoms analysis, precautions, description, suggested workouts, and diet plans based on the symptoms they provide.
 The system uses machine learning classification algorithms along with libraries like Scikit-learn, Pandas, and NumPy to predict diseases and suggest common treatments.
 A built-in SQLite database is used to store user feedback securely, allowing for continuous improvement and user engagement tracking.
 The system also includes a blog section.